bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Mark Erhart: 00:51:43

 Right.
-What you mentioned now was that you also thought it was interesting to see how the sausages made it a little more.
+What you mentioned now was that you also thought it was interesting to see how the sausage is made a little more.
 About when to roll crypto.

 Adam Jonas: 00:51:53